 Want to know how much money you’ve spent on Valorant?
 Riot Games has rolled out over 60 bundles in Valorant, which means about 300 weapon skins are always there to tempt players into emptying out their wallets.

 It’s pretty tricky to manage the expenditure, and the unique design of the in-game store in the FPS game doesn’t help with saving either.
-So, it’s worth checking how much you have spent in Valorant to avoid going bankrupt over virtual items.
+So, it’s worth checking how much you have spent on all those Valorant skins to avoid going bankrupt over virtual items.
 Not sure how?
 Here’s what you need to know about how to check how much money you’ve spent on Valorant.

 Valorant’s in-game store can only accommodate four skins at a time, creating a sort of artificial scarcity, persuading players to buy all rare skins whether they want them or not.
 Now, some Valorant skins cost an arm and a leg, so it’s not always a good idea to spend willy-nilly on items you weren’t planning to buy.
 But, such is the system.